March is National Peanut Month: Should I Give My Baby Peanut Butter?

 The AAAAI counts “diluted peanut butter” among the infant-safe forms of peanut that they recommend for peanut introduction.
 And the NIAID also recommends “thinned smooth peanut butter.”

-If you choose to offer thinned peanut butter to your baby, only use smooth peanut butter that contains peanut as its only ingredient.
+- Only use smooth peanut butter.
 Never use chunky peanut butter, as it’s a choking hazard even when thinned.

 One commonly used approach to thin peanut butter is: 2 teaspoons of smooth peanut butter thinned with a few teaspoons of hot water, mixed together, then cooled before serving.
 The diluted peanut butter can be mixed with baby’s other foods, such as infant cereal.